• Skip to content

 2024

-We completed a significant redevelopment programme at our Falmer campus, enabling us to consolidate all our sport and health courses on a single campus for the first time.
-The redevelopment included the conversion of a former private health club into a mixed-use academic and leisure facility, and the repurposing of existing spaces to provide a better experience for students and staff.
+As part of a major estates strategy, we complete a significant redevelopment programme at Falmer, consolidating all our sport and health courses at a single Brighton campus and closing the Eastbourne campus.
+The redevelopment includes the conversion of a former private health club into a mixed-use academic and leisure facility and the repurposing of existing spaces to provide a better experience for students and staff.

 Today

-The university has grown over the years into an institution that delivers socially purposeful higher education that serves and strengthens society and underpins the economy; contributes critically to the public good; enriches those who participate and equips its graduates with the skills to succeed and contribute effectively to their chosen professions and communities locally, nationally and internationally.
+The university has developed over the years as an institution that delivers socially purposeful higher education and research.
+It serves and strengthens society and underpins the economy, contributes critically to the public good and equips its graduates with the skills to succeed.
+We are proud to be of service to all who find a home here and to diverse communities locally, nationally and internationally.

 University of Brighton signage in front of Elm House